hydro-jules/f2py-experiments/3_fib_array_alloc/README.md

-## Experimenting with the f2py and Fortran allocatble arrays
+## Experimenting with the f2py and Fortran allocatable arrays

 ### 1 - Allocate memory for Fortran allocatable arrays with Fortran